Mustafa Tekin, M.D.

 - Clinical Genetics(MD)-Medical Genetics

-- Associate Professor, Dr. John T. Macdonald Foundation Department of Human Genetics
+- Professor, Dr. John T. Macdonald Foundation Department of Human Genetics

-- Associate Professor, John P. Hussman Institute for Human Genomics
+- Professor, John P. Hussman Institute for Human Genomics

 - MASP1 mutations in patients with facial, umbilical, coccygeal, and auditory findings of Carnevale, Malpuech, OSA, and Michels syndromes.